How to get started raising money

 Starting a Funding Round

 In the early rounds, you’ll need to craft a compelling story to share—you’re selling more of an idea at this stage.
 Later on, your financials, growth, and customer acquisition information will be especially important as potential investors want to invest in startups that have a strong possibility of thriving.
-You can learn more about the basics of a startup pitch deck here.

 While the pitch deck highlights your story and key information, the other paperwork you provide to potential investors is what backs up your startup’s story.
-In early rounds, such as when you’re soliciting smaller investments from family and friends, you may not be subjected to rigorous due diligence, but as your startup grows and the potential investments become much larger, be prepared for close reviews of your financials and other statements.
+In early rounds, such as when you’re soliciting smaller investments from family and friends, you may not be subjected to rigorous due diligence, but as your startup grows and the potential investments become much larger, be prepared for deeper reviews of your financials and other statements.

 A good due diligence process should involve all of your company information, including financials and accounting, board information, press releases, licensing agreements and patents or copyrights, etc. Keep your paperwork and accounting in order to ensure you’re ready for this process after you’ve caught the interest of a potential investor.
-You can check out a detailed due diligence checklist from VC-List here.

 Knowing the Different Funding Rounds